microsoftgraph/dataconnect-solutions/ARMTemplates/Archimedes Capacity Scenario/readme.md

     ![](Images/Image_1.PNG)

 8. If you see any error or data is not being refreshed then please make sure your entered right storage account details, path along with credentials in data source settings

+Additional Notes:
+- The Power BI report will always pull the latest data copied during the Synapse pipeline run.
+- The Power BI report in this document is simply a template and is to be modified based on your requirements.